Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

-The coronavirus lockdown in Nigeria has let the genie out of the bottle, writer Richard Ali says.
-The ensuing rise in ethnic populism in the digital space has to be confronted by journalists and artists alike.
+The coronavirus lockdown in Nigeria has let the genie out of the bottle, writer Richard Ali told DW.
+He thinks the rise in ethnic populism in the digital space has to be confronted by journalists and artists alike.

 Forced to provide large-scale social services for the first time, our government has clearly failed us in this pandemic.
 The coronavirus lockdown has changed Nigeria in ways that are only now becoming clear: